310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Madara hidden %}
-“And with that, Yumenosaki will be revolutionized, and we begin a beautiful, peaceful new era!
+“And with that, Yumenosaki will be revolutionized, and we begin a beaaautiful, peaceful new era!
 Yep, yep!
 You need sacrifices to accomplish that, don’t you~♪”

-“… It’s absolute bullshit.”
+“…It’s absolute bullshit.”

 {% endbubble %}
 {% bubble Chiaki past %}